Lê Hoàn: Kingship

 In 1001, a rebellion broke out in Cử Long in Thanh Hóa province which the emperor led a campaign to quell.
 The rebels were so panicked that they dropped their arrows and snapped their bowstrings when aiming at the national army led by the emperor, ultimately leading to their retreat.
 Lê Hoàn then led the navy in pursuit of the rebels to the Cùng Giang River.
 The rebels deployed along the riverbanks to resist the national army.
 The former king of the Đinh dynasty, Đinh Toàn - now holding the title Duke of Vệ - was struck by an arrow and killed on the battlefield.
 Lê Hoàn cried out upon Đinh Toàn's death, then continued the battle, which ultimately ended in the rebels' defeat.
 In 1003, Lê Hoàn marched into Hoan Châu, and ordered the excavation of the Đa Cái Canal, extending it directly to the region of Tư Củng in Ái Châu.
 However, the people of Đa Cái suddenly rebelled against the emperor and were swiftly defeated and beheaded.

 In 1004, Le Hoan sent a mission to China led by one of his sons, Prince Lê Minh Đề.
-Minh Đề was invited for the 1005 Lunar New Year Festival's feast of the Song court along with emissaries of Champa and Arab.
+Minh Đề was invited for the 1005 Lunar New Year Festival's feast of the Song court along with emissaries of Champa and Arabic-speaking traders.
 The Song records treated Dai Viet along with Java, Pagan, and the Arabs as equal sovereign states.
 Outside China and Champa, a Khmer inscription dated 987 records the arrival of Vietnamese merchants in Angkor.